Doctors Note Logo

 Summary

 Gut motility failure under high systemic stress can lead to exhaustion and chronic stomach cramping bloating, interfering with your quality of life.
 Understanding the causes—from stress hormones to medication side effects—helps you take targeted action.
 Start with diet, hydration, stress management and gentle exercise.
-If red-flag symptoms arise, use a free online Bowel Obstruction symptom checker to assess your symptoms quickly and speak to a doctor without delay.
+If red-flag symptoms arise, check your symptoms with Ubie's free online tool to quickly assess whether you need immediate medical attention and speak to a doctor without delay.
 Early intervention and consistent self-care are your best tools for regaining comfort and energy.

 Remember: Always discuss serious or life-threatening symptoms with a healthcare professional.
 Your health and peace of mind are worth it.